* Iron ore shipments from Port Hedland to China up 9 pct in

 By Manolo Serapio Jr

-MANILA, Sept 7 Chinese iron ore futures fell 2
+MANILA, Sept 7 Chinese iron ore futures tumbled

-percent on Wednesday as steel prices touched six-week lows after
+nearly 4 percent on Wednesday as steel prices touched a six-week

-recent gains, with expectations of additional supply this year
+low after recent gains, with expectations of additional supply

 "We remain bearish on the ferrous metals market," Hui Heng